ptman/matrix-docs/free-matrix-server/README.md

 but really, take a brief look at all the documentation.

 [maintenance docs]: https://github.com/spantaleev/matrix-docker-ansible-deploy/blob/master/docs/maintenance-upgrading-services.md

+Keep backups!
+You never know when the providers decide the free resources won't be offered anymore.

 Come join [#synapse:matrix.org](https://matrix.to/#/#synapse:matrix.org) to discuss homeservers.
 Or say hi to